 - Hold yourself accountable.
 There are many ways to do this.
 I remember when my dear friend and roommate Kerrie wanted to stop smoking cigarettes.
 Man, that girl was smoking a pack of Marlboro Reds a day!
 But she was ready, and we created a plan where she would wean herself off the Reds, change over to Marlboro Lights and then start to wean herself off of those.
 We tracked her cigarettes using the white board we hung in the living room.
 Every day that she succeeded in only smoking her budgeted amount, I gave her a star.
 She asked for my help, and what I gave her was accountability.
 And it worked!
 That was – zoinks! – 20 years ago.
 When I wanted to get healthy last year, I signed up to work with an online health coach who checked in with me and called me out when I was being lazy or felt like I “wasn’t getting anywhere.”
 Today, I hold myself accountable with an app called “Productive.”
 I am able to check my new habits off the list everyday and track how many days I skip (sometimes an ice cream calls me, what can I say?).
 I recommend signing up to work with a professional.
 Maybe this is a mental health therapist or a physical trainer.
 Whoever it is, they should be offering positive peer pressure to improve.
 You’re paying them to help you, so you might as well do it.

 - Prioritize your time.
 We all have time in the day to do exactly what we want to do.
 That’s the cold, honest truth.
 If you say that you’re too busy for something, the reality is that you just don’t really want to do it.
 Now that it feels great to run up hills – seriously, today I felt like such a champ – I prioritize my morning run as something that I do right when I wake up.
 I know that if I try the same run in the mid-day, it’s going to be too hot and it won’t feel as good.
 But in the cool, morning air, it’s lovely to jog.
 So, I prioritize that over luxuriating over a cup of coffee … which I enjoy even more after my run and my morning meditation anyway.
 When I have early work calls, I may head down to the beach afterward and play in the ocean for a while or take a sunset walk.
-But I have to move my body, and the goal is exercise until sweaty.
+An hour and a half walk adds up to the mystical “10,000 steps” goal, but regardless I have to move my body.
+I like to exercise until sweaty.
 I want to do this.
 I make time for it.

 - Feel the benefits.
 I didn’t drink alcohol for the month of October, and again, I did not drink alcohol for the month of January.
 And you know what?
 I felt great.
 I feel really good when I only eat a few hours a day; I eat whatever I want, just not whenever.
 I wouldn’t do that if it was a burden.
-But I’m not interested in the drama behind change.
+I’m not interested in the drama behind change.
 I just want to change.
 By taking time to notice how you feel a couple weeks into the new habit, you should recognize if it’s working for you in a big-picture way.
 Another way of feeling the benefits is to engage in gratitude.
 I keep a daily tally of things in the day that I’m grateful for in my Gratitude Diary.
-My friend Justin created a Gratitude 365 App.
+I also write gratitude prompts for my friend Justin, who created a Gratitude 365 App.
 Whatever the method, this is worth integrating to find the success emanating from your new habits.